amoniw/financial-tracker/README.md

 - As a user, I want to be able to input data information, so that the application can process it accordingly.
 - As a user, I want to be able to show how to run a transaction through Intelli J.
-- As a developer,I want to be able to run my program, successfully without syntax errors.
+- As a user,I want to be able to run my program, successfully without syntax errors.

 ## Setup